 Odds= 0.194 / (1-0.194) = 0.241

-The fitted values for the probability of delivering a SGA are nearly exactly the same as the actual proportion of SGA infants in the sample.
-This is expected, because this is a saturated model.
+The fitted values for the probability of delivering a SGA are exactly the same as the actual proportion of SGA infants in the sample.
+This is expected, because this is a saturated model. (explain scientifically)

+C.) 6/10

-C.) For part C, and am comparing the two models assuming that values were already exopentiated (ie comparing stata output for poisson sga smoker, irr) .
+For part C, and am comparing the two models assuming that values were already exopentiated (ie comparing stata output for poisson sga smoker, irr) .

 Ci.)
 In this model, the intercept is the product of the original model intercept times the original model rate ratio.
-The point estimate and 95% confidence interval for the slope coefficient is the inverse of the original model values.
+The point estimate and 95% confidence interval for the slope coefficient is the inverse (which inverse?) of the original model values.
 The p value is the same.

 Cii.)
-In this model, the intercept is the value obtained from subtracting the original model point estimate for the intercept from 1.
+In this model, the intercept is the value obtained from subtracting the original model point estimate for the intercept from 1 (not exactly).
 The point estimate and 95% confidence interval for the slope coefficient are different, as is the obtained p value.

 Ciii.)
 In this model, the intercept, point estimate and slope for the slope coefficient, and p value are all different from the original model.